Locations:

 • Pelvic floor physical therapy.
 A physical therapist can teach you exercises to stretch and strengthen your muscles to reduce leakage.

 • Vaginal inserts.
-“These are small devices that can obstruct the urethra, help support it and prevent leakage in some people who have stress incontinence,” Weigand explains.
+“These are small devices that can obstruct the urethra, help support it and prevent leakage in some women who have stress incontinence,” Weigand explains.

 • Outpatient procedures.
 Depending on what kind of incontinence issues you’re having, your healthcare provider may recommend treatments like Botox®, bulking injections or electrical stimulation.